uchaud6/CodePath-Pre-Task-Project/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+Most of my questions about web development are based off what working in web development is compared to learning about web development.
+What are the practical day to day tasks for web developers?
+What are the kinds of technologies web developers use on a daily bases?
+How much time do web developers spend on the backend compared to the frontend of their sites?
+How much should web developers know about databases?
+What are the skills all aspiring web developers should be familiar with?
+What are the best practices for students to become good web developers and be candidates for big job roles?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [YOUR ANSWER HERE]
+If I had a few more hours on the project, I would want to add the features in the optional features category.
+Specifically, the features of making the button pattern of the game randomized and adding a ticking clock as I feel that these features would contribute the most to making the game more enjoyable and challenging.
+However, I’m trying my best to turn in my application now, so there is some time before the deadline for CodePath employees to review my application.
+I’m hoping I can improve my skills with writing Javascript and come back to improve the game after hopefully getting the internship at CodePath.

 ## Interview Recording URL Link